m-nicholasnu33/Project_3/README.md

 ## Project Overview

 **ScriptureSeeker** aims to develop a supervised learning model that assigns embeddings to Bible verses from the King James Version.
-Utilizing cosine similarity, the system retrieves the most contextually relevant verses in response to user queries.
+Utilizing Euclidean Distance, the system retrieves the most contextually relevant verses in response to user queries.
 The goal is to create a model that efficiently provides appropriate biblical references based on input topics or questions.

 ## Project Industry